-Riverfront is a great spot to base your touring and site seeing in Southern Tasmania.
+The Riverfront is a great spot to base your touring and sightseeing in Southern Tasmania.

-The Discover Tasmania website provides the following usefull information for visitors to Southern Tasmania:
+The Discover Tasmania website provides the following useful information for visitors to Southern Tasmania:

 - The Tasman Peninsula